“The Future Shapes the Past”

 Short clip from the film describing the rise of antisemitism in Europe at the turn of the 20th century

-Although Hilsner spent 18 years in prison and was pardoned by Austrian Emperor Charles I, his guilty verdict remains on the books.
+Although Hilsner spent 18 years in prison and was pardoned by the outgoing Austrian Emperor Charles I, his guilty verdict remains on the books.
 Today, historians, journalists, and lawyers are working to overturn the verdict.

 The film investigates who likely killed Anežka—but it asks the bigger question of why the Czech and Austrian judiciary have been so reluctant to just exonerate this man.